antoniprzybylik/calculator/README.md

 ## Building

-Use flatpak-builder to install Calculator
+Use flatpak-builder to install Calculator:

 flatpak-builder flatpak-build --force-clean --ccache *.json

-Ensure that you have installed KDE SDK
+Previously, ensure that you have installed KDE SDK:

 flatpak install flathub org.kde.Sdk